-In the 2010/11 season, just 21.7 kg of elvers were caught in traps at the base of the Waitaki Dam to re-stock eels in the catchment upstream.
-Dr Tipa's colleague, NIWA Freshwater Fisheries Ecologist Dr Jacques Boubée, also took part in the wānanga.
-He says this is a very small number of eels for such a large river system, and he has no doubt the decline was because there were fewer elvers reaching the dam.
+In the 2010/11 season, just 21.7 kg of elvers were caught in traps Wetlands and swamps have been drained and are disappearing at the base of the Waitaki Dam to re-stock eels in the catchment throughout the country to make way for agriculture. upstream.
+Dr Tipa's colleague, NIWA Freshwater Fisheries Ecologist Streams have been straightened and cleared of vegetation for flood Dr Jacques Boubée, also took part in the wānanga.
+He says this is a very protection and faster drainage, all of which has a negative impact on small number of eels for such a large river system, and he has no doubt eel habitat the decline was because there were fewer elvers reaching the dam.
+Large hydroelectric dams, pumping stations, weirs and culverts all